 How do you teach a team to finish games?
-Chris Petersen and Co. are searching for the answer.
+Chris Petersen and Co. are searching for the answer

 But back to the original question: how do you teach a team to finish games?
 The answer isn’t easy.
 UW is 0-3 in one-score games this fall and 9-16 during Petersen’s nearly six seasons on Montlake.

-Washington will almost certainly be favored to win its final three regular season games.
+Washington will almost certainly be favored to win its final three regular-season games.
 But to finish the season strong, the Huskies need to finish in fourth quarters.

 The opinions expressed in reader comments are those of the author only, and do not reflect the opinions of The Seattle Times.